Complaints Procedure

 The person designated to evaluate the complaint will decide whether or not the complaint is well-founded.

-In the event of acceptance, it will suggest in writing to the complainant the solutions for a possible amicable resolution of the matter.
-In the event of a complaint deemed unfounded, the complainant and the Conciliation Body Concordia et Ius srl may use the additional tools for alternative dispute resolution.
+If the complaint is accepted, the Conciliation Body will provide the complainant with written suggestions for a possible amicable resolution of the matter.
+If the complaint is deemed unfounded, the complainant and the Conciliation Body, Concordia et Ius srl, may utilize additional alternative dispute resolution tools.

-The Conciliation Body Concordia et Ius srl adopts a system for recording complaints in electronic format, in which the following must be noted:
+The Conciliation Body Concordia et Ius srl adopts an electronic complaint recording system, in which the following must be noted:

 1. Summary of the complaint: